Contact

 Aline Bouvy, Melanie Deboutte, Jef Declercq, Stella Lohaus, Tim Roerig, Anne-Claire Schmidt, Marnie Slater, Narcisse Tordoir, Guy Woueté – visiting tutors 2024

-Dylan Buckley, Alexandra Antonopoulo, Laia Gombau Martínez – interns 2024
+Dylan Buckley, Alexandra Antonopoulo, Laia Gombau Martínez, Jonas Malinauskas, Frankie Thelwell – interns 2024

 Visits

-The Frans Masereel Centrum is open to visitors only during exhibitions and events or by appointment.
+The Frans Masereel Centrum has no fixed opening hours and is open to visitors only during exhibitions and events or by appointment.

-Guided group visits are also possible.
+Throughout the year, you can also request a guided group visit.
 For a guided tour of our studios we ask you to book at least three weeks in advance via info [at] fransmasereelcentrum [dot] be .
-The cost is 65 euros for a guided tour of one hour for a group of up to 16 people.
+The cost is 75 euros for a guided tour of one hour for a group of up to 16 people.
 Customized formulas are negotiable.

 Accessibility